ShenghaoWu/SNOPS/README.md

 1. Signal Processing Toolbox
 2. Statistics and Machine Learning Toolbox

-**If you are running the code on mac OS, the mex file for network simulation may be blocked due to security measures.
-Try the following command if you encounter such an issue (replacing the path with the one in your local system):**
+**If you are running the code on mac OS, the mex files (EIF1DRFfastslowSyn.mexa64 and spktime2count.mexa64) in the /utils folder may be blocked due to security measures.
+There are two options to solve this issue:**
+1. Override the security protocals by typing the following code on the command line interface (replace the path with the one in your local system):

 sudo xattr -r -d com.apple.quarantine /path/to/utils

+2. If you don't not want to override system security protocals, you may compile the code on your own after deleting the existing mex files.
+Open the Matlab commandline, move to the utils folder, and type: mex EIF1DRFfastslowSyn.c mex spktime2count.c

 The file structure is as follows:

 - **data**: contains sample target spike train and the log file for the optimization
 	- **save_name.mat**: optimization log file.
 Contains the parameter sets (x_train), cost (y_train), running time (optimization_time), and feasibility (y_feasibility) of each iteration.
 	- **save_name_stats.mat**: activity statistics log file.
 Contains the parameter sets (paras), activity statistics of the full simulation (full_stats), activity statistics of the surrogate simulation (surrogate_stats), running time for the full and surrogate statistics (execution_time) of each parameter set evaluated.
-Note that the number rows may exceed that in the optimization log file because there may be multiple evaluations of the same parameter set for one optimization iteration.
+Note that the number of rows may exceed that in the optimization log file because there may be multiple evaluations of the same parameter set for one optimization iteration.

 - **utils**: contains helper functions
     - **fa_Yu**: functions for performing Factor Analysis, written by Byron Yu (https://users.ece.cmu.edu/~byronyu/software.shtml)